The Pros and Cons of Using MKV vs. MP4 for Video Streaming

 4. Why won’t my MKV files play?

-There could be several reasons why your MKV files aren’t playing well.
+There could be several reasons why you’re experiencing issues when playing your MKV files.
 These include:

 - Broken MKV file